 Mission Bend TX Podiatrist Says Not to Land on Your Heels

 Heel striking is an added stress on your shins.
 Likewise, landing on your toes can overextend your calf muscles, also leading to discomfort.
 When running, aim to land mid-sole and extend on to your next step from the toes.
 This allows the pressure from landing and extending to be better distributed throughout the feet and legs.
 Especially when running downhill, be wary of lunging forward with your feet.
 Instead, keep your steps short and quick.

 If at anytime throughout your run you feel your muscles tighten up, our Mission Bend TX podiatrist encourages you to stop, stretch, and resume when you feel able.
 If your legs and muscles are in significant discomfort our podiatrist in Mission Bend suggests stopping your run and opting for the rest your body is asking for.
 Pushing through pain caused by shin splints does not make you stronger, it makes the recovery process longer.

-Call our Foot & Ankle Associates if you have any questions about healing your shin splints.
+Call our Vargas Foot & Ankle Specialists if you have any questions about healing your shin splints.